-Imogen jumped off her bike, letting the gizmo fall down with a loud sad clank; and ran into Ms. Flora's bakery, making convulsive wiggling movements with her whole body.
-She was not having a fit; she was trying to adjust her messenger bag.
+Imogen jumped off her bike, letting the gizmo fall down with a loud sad clank, and ran into Ms. Flora's bakery, making convulsive wiggling movements with her whole body.
+She was not having a fit.
+She was trying to adjust her messenger bag.

 "Morning, me duck," Ms. Flora greeted her from behind the counter, and received a muffled moan from Imogen in response, who was now holding her wallet between her teeth, while rummaging in her bag in search of her mobile.
 "Slept in again?"
+Ms. Flora asked with a smile.

 Imogen spat out the wallet on the pristine counter.